 Kerbal Space Program gets a shiny new update this very day.
 Titled Shared Horizons, the simulation game’s latest content drop is all about celebrating the European Space Agency’s contributions towards space exploration – and it’s totally free.

-That’s according to a press release in which developer Squad and publisher Private Division announce they’ve partnered up with the ESA to bring the new goodies to the game.
-These include are two missions “recreating ESA ventures”, as well as a rocket – the Ariane 5 – and some some ESA-themed space suits for your Kerbals to wear.
+That’s according to a recent press release in which developer Squad and publisher Private Division announce they’ve partnered up with the ESA to bring the new goodies to the game.
+These include two missions “recreating ESA ventures”, as well as a rocket – the Ariane 5 – and some some ESA-themed space suits for your Kerbals to wear.
 Plus, there are some new parts and science experiments to try out, too.

 “The first new mission, BepiColombo,” the release explains, “will recreate the ESA’s ongoing joint mission between the ESA and Japan Aerospace Exploration Agency (JAXA) to Mercury.
 Players will attempt to reach orbit and land on Moho, the equivalent of Mercury in the Kerbal universe, while performing various scientific tasks from the actual ESA mission.”
 The second is titled Rosetta, and instead pays “tribute to the successful landing on a Jupiter-family comet, an event that enabled the gathering of important data on the comet’s environment.”

 This mission is based on real missions from the ESA’s history, and give players the chance to experience them in the game.